JoelQuimper/m365-automation/Labs/BasicLabGuide.md

 ## Lab Guide
 Welcome to this simple automation lab!
-This document will help you navigate through the a simple lab designed to enhance your learning experience.
+This document will help you navigate through the main steps required to to build a simple automation solution using Logic App, Microsoft Graph API and PowerShell.
 Follow the instructions below to get started.

 The lab is build so a user can request to see its profile information from Entra using Microsoft Graph API and PowerShell by simply filling a form in SharePoint.